Noah Ewig

 Side Projects

-Some smaller projects that I made just for fun: A GIS-informed wooden topographical map of yosemite, a welded Duke Football spear, a floating water polo goal, and a stylized 3D-modeled chess set.
+Some smaller projects that I made just for fun: A GIS-informed wooden topographical map of Yosemite National Park, a welded Duke Football spear, a floating water polo goal, and a stylized 3D-modeled chess set.

 Back to projects